-Last time we spoke of Django, we installed Django CMS: perhaps the most popular out-of-the-box CMS available for Django.
-Now that we've explored the most popular CMS, let's move on to the best CMS.
+The last time we spoke of Django, we installed Django CMS: perhaps the most popular out-of-the-box CMS available for Django.
+Now that we've explored the most popular CMS let's move on to the best CMS (probably).

 I realize I'm speaking of something subjective as though it were fact.
 As much as I'd like to agree that this is wrong, doing so would make for a boring read.
 I'll stick to my guns here.

-To makes things easy, we'll start with the obligatory server updates and Python3 setup.
+We'll start with the obligatory server updates and Python3 setup.
 This way, the copy-and-paste crew will have no problem following along.
-It's important to note that this example will take place on a Ubuntu server.

 Good job.
 For our next trick, we'll create our actual Wagtail project.
-This installation contains Django at its core: simply installing Wagtail with install Django and create the necessary project structure.
-I'll be creating the project in the
+This installation contains Django at its core: install Wagtail with install Django and create the necessary project structure.

-wagtail start mysite is a command that will create a project called mysite in the current directory.
+wagtail start mysite is a command that will create a "project" called mysite in the current directory.
 Again, name your project as you see fit.
-With that directory created, change directories so you're inside said project, and install Wagtail dependencies from the
+With that directory created, change directories, so you're inside said project, and install Wagtail dependencies from the requirements.txt file:

-As with a normal Django project, we need to run our migrations to get things set up.
+As with a typical Django project, we need to run our migrations to get things set up.

 This command will result in the following output: